isabelcooper/diCapriFacts/README.md

 TODO

+TIMING
+- add tests for runSend timer
+- update db sender to remember each text has been sent
+- remove old timing options

+OTHER

 - update db fn in sender => timing q

 - ensure phone number is the one entered - add test